enmipatiopr.com

 Ponce

-The stunning Castillo de Serrallés in Ponce stands as a striking symbol of Puerto Rico’s sugar cane and rum industry boom in the early 20th century.
-Once the grand residence of the Serrallés family, owners of the renowned Don Q rum distillery, the mansion was built in the Spanish Revival style and remains a testament to the era’s cultural and economic transformation, especially in southern Puerto Rico.
+The impressive Castillo de Serrallés in Ponce stands as a powerful reminder of Puerto Rico’s thriving sugar cane and rum industries during the early 20th century.
+Once the lavish home of the Serrallés family, who owned the famous Don Q rum distillery, this mansion was designed in the Spanish Revival style and reflects the cultural and economic shifts that shaped southern Puerto Rico during that time.

-The interior of the mansion has been carefully preserved, allowing visitors to step back in time and explore its original lobby, elegant rooms, open-air patio, and scenic terrace.
-One of the highlights of the visit is the permanent exhibit “La Hacienda Mercedita,” which tells the story of the family’s 300-acre sugarcane estate where both Snow White sugar and Don Q rum were produced.
+Inside, the mansion has been meticulously preserved, allowing visitors to experience its original lobby, refined rooms, open-air courtyard, and scenic terrace.
+A key attraction is the permanent exhibit “La Hacienda Mercedita,” which shares the story of the family’s extensive 300-acre sugarcane plantation, where Snow White sugar and Don Q rum were produced.

 4. Museo Casa Blanca